Negan: "The Whisperer War"

+A week after disappearing, Negan returns to Alexandria with Alpha's severed head and shows it to Rick and Andrea, asking for their trust.
+He declares that he has become inspired by Rick's way of thinking and that he wants to fight beside Rick, not against him.
+Rick agrees to let Negan live free – in an outpost, alone, with only enough to survive – after fighting against the Whisperers.
+Negan is warned that if he returns to his old ways, he will be immediately killed, and Dwight is assigned to watch over him.
+Sent to the front lines without a weapon, Negan takes a rifle from a dead man and uses it to thwart Beta from attacking Dwight.
+Negan is given Lucille, which he uses to beat Beta until the bat breaks.

+"A Certain Doom"

+Negan saves Rick when Alexandria is overrun by the Whisperers' zombie horde.
+While sheltering with Rick, Negan reflects on the things he's done, the people he's seen die and leaving his wife as a zombie.
+When former Saviors arrive and declare themselves independent, Negan's presence unnerves them enough that their hostages are able to free themselves.
+Negan convinces the former Saviors to avoid violence, reminding them what their lives were like under his rule and explaining that sooner or later, the communities will need each other's help again.

+"Lines We Cross"

+Negan gathers some supplies per his agreement with Rick, and leaves Alexandria without a goodbye.
+He returns to Lucille's grave, saying that he has no other place to go and weeps.
+Confronted by Maggie at gunpoint, Negan apologizes for Glenn's death and empathizes with her.
+He holds her gun to his head and begs her to kill him, but she refuses and tells him he must live with all he's done.

-In the Letter Hacks for Issue 182, Kirkman confirmed that Negan will not return to the series.
+In the Letter Hacks for Issue 182, Kirkman confirmed that Negan would not return to the series.
 When asked if Negan would receive another barbed-wire baseball bat, Kirkman answered, "If we see Negan again - and we won't - I'd be really surprised if he had a bat with him.
 It feels like he put that behind him in his last appearance."

 "Rest in Peace"

 In the final issue, set 20 years later, it is revealed that Negan is still alive.
 He avoids all contact with the other survivors, living on food parcels left by Carl and maintaining a state of mourning for his wife Lucille.

 "Negan Lives!"

-Taking place between Issue 174 and the final issue, "Negan Lives!" is a one-off short story focusing on Negan.
+Taking place between Issue 174 and the final issue, "Negan Lives!" is a one-issue short story focusing on Negan.
 Negan encounters a young woman named Lucy who bonds with him, but she lures Negan into a trap for her group.
-After a walker attack kills Lucy's companions, Negan invites Lucy to join him on a quest to properly lay his wife Lucille to rest.
+After a zombie attack kills Lucy's companions, Negan invites Lucy to join him on a quest to properly lay his wife Lucille to rest.